delaram-gholampoor-sagha/persys-devops/README.md

 * **[12/30/2022] currently the project has hard coded personal / sensitive data in it i'll release the first working version soon to our open source repository which is : https://github.com/miladhzzzz/persys-cicd**

 # Contributions
-**Currently we are looking for contributors in fields of expertise listed below:**
+**Cuerently we are looking for contributors in fields of expertise listed below:**
 <br>
 * DevOps Engineers
 * UI/UX Designer